dan-blockpulse/tarsgpt/README.md

 - Performance issues may occur due to latency on GPT-4 model API
 - Limited to interpreting small-sized contracts less than 4096 tokens

+## Tech Stack
+- React
+- Express
+- Covalent API
+- Puppeteer
+- Mintscan EVMOS
+- GPT-4 API by OpenAI

 ## Roadmap
-- Expand features to interpret accounts and transactions
+- Expand features to interpret accounts and transactions, trace transfers to identify scams
 - Add more features to contract interpretation like assessing vulnerabilities in the contract logic

 ## How to test